khanhthanhdev/robotics_manage/docs/Robotics Tournament Management System - Technical Documentation.md

 *   **Request/Response Payloads:** DTOs are used to define the structure of request bodies and response payloads.
 NestJS pipes, such as `ValidationPipe`, are often used globally or per-endpoint to validate incoming request data against these DTOs.
 *   **Authentication and Authorization:**
     *   The `AuthModule` provides endpoints like `/auth/login` for user authentication.
 Upon successful login, a JWT (JSON Web Token) is typically returned to the client.
     *   The `JwtAuthGuard` is applied to routes that require authentication.
-It validates the JWT sent in the `Authorization` header (usually as a Bearer token).
+It validates the JWT sent in the `Authorization` header (usually as a Bearer token: `Authorization: Bearer <token>`).
     *   The `RolesGuard` and `@Roles()` decorator are used to implement role-based access control, restricting access to certain endpoints or operations based on the authenticated user's role (e.g., only an ADMIN can create a tournament).
 *   **API Versioning/Prefix:** A global API prefix (e.g., `/api/v1`) might be configured in `main.ts` for all routes.